33 DIY Holiday Food Gifts for Everyone on Your List

 If you want to get creative with this year's gift giving, look no further than these DIY holiday food gifts.
 They're inexpensive to make, absolutely delicious, and perfect for everyone on your list.

-For chocolate lovers, make classic fudge that's decorated with peppermint candies poking out the top of each piece.
-It's festive, rich, and the ideal present for anyone in your life who has a serious sweet tooth.
+Home bakers might want to gift batches of their favorite cookies or individual pies, like the apple-raspberry ones shown here.
+For chocolate lovers, classic fudge that's decorated with peppermint candies poking out the top of each piece is always a winner.
+It's festive, rich, and the ideal present for those loved ones in your life who have a serious sweet tooth.
 Looking for a combination of sweet, salty, crunchy, and creamy all in one bite?
 Our Chocolate Tortoises fit the bill.
 Layered with nuts, chocolate, and ribbons of caramel, these bite-sized candies are absolutely adorable.

-Before delivering a batch of biscotti or fudge to your coworkers and neighbors, make sure to be cognizant of allergies.
+Before delivering (at a social distance, of course) a batch of biscotti or fudge to your neighbors, make sure to be cognizant of allergies.
 If you're unsure if your family and friends have specific dietary sensitivities, tie a small tag on the outside of the package noting if the treat contains dairy, nuts, or gluten.
 Give the cocktail connoisseur in your life homemade Meyer Lemon-Orange Bitters.
-It's a gift that encourages creativity (vodka? gin? whiskey?) and is sure to liven up the holiday party.
+It's a gift that encourages creativity (pair them with vodka? gin? whiskey?) and is sure to liven up what will likely be a far more mellow holiday season then they're used to.
 Or experiment with our formula for flavored vodkas—from grapefruit and coriander to coffee bean and hazelnut, there's a flavor combination here for everyone (and the cocktail options are endless).

-If you're looking for a creative alternative for a hostess gift or want to surprise your mailman with something delightful, these DIY food gifts are just the thing.
+If you're looking for creative ways to share a taste of home with relatives you won't be able to see this year or want to surprise your mailman with something delightful, these DIY food gifts are just the thing.
 They're a delicious, homemade surprise that will surely disappear in an instant.

 Fig and Ginger Granola